This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 - Usefulness

-That’s evidence.
-You get to gather evidence for why you have the beliefs that you do.
+With evidence, you gather evidence for why you have the beliefs that you do.
 Does the evidence support having negative beliefs?
 The answer tends to be a resounding “No!”

 For alternatives, you’re looking for alternatives to your negative beliefs.